grantcolley/dipsocket/README.md

 [DipSocketClient](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Client/DipSocketClient.cs) represents a client connection to the [DipSocketServer](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Server/DipSocketServer.cs).
 Client connections can send messages to each other, routed via the server.
 Client connections can also create and subscribe to channels hosted by the [DipSocketServer](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Server/DipSocketServer.cs).

-## DipSocket.NetCore.Extensions
+## DipSocket NetCore Extensions
-*.NET Core 2.0* and *ASP NET Core* DipSocket.NetCore.Extensions.dll provides the middleware and extension methods necessary for ASP .NET Core.
+*.NET Core 2.0* and *ASP NET Core* [DipSocket.NetCore.Extensions.dll](https://github.com/grantcolley/dipsocket/tree/master/src/DipSocket.NetCore.Extensions) provides the middleware and extension methods necessary for ASP .NET Core.
 Simply add dip socket to the services collection and get the app builder to use it.

 ## Example Usage